-How is fecal incontinence (FI) affecting your romantic relationships?
+Is fecal incontinence (FI) affecting your romantic relationships?

 If you are single, do you avoid meeting new people, dating, or sex?
 If you're married, are you worried that your partner no longer finds you attractive?
 Dealing with incontinence during intimate moments can be a frustrating experience for both partners.
 Most of us have problems talking about sex at all, and talking about problems in the bedroom is just about impossible.
-It might be an uncomfortable conversation to have with your partner, but talking about FI is the best way to gain the support and understanding needed to get back to enjoying your sex life again.
+It might be an uncomfortable conversation to have with your partner, but talking about Fecal Incontinence (FI) is the best way to gain the support and understanding needed to get back to enjoying your sex life again.

 The causes of FI can include inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), constipation, diarrhea and, for women, weakened muscles in the anus or rectum after childbirth.
 In most cases, incontinence is not a permanent condition, and will improve when the cause is treated.
 If incontinence is a long-term issue, then dealing with the problem directly and how it affects romance becomes even more important.

 Talking about fecal incontinence with your healthcare provider.

 The first step to improving your sex life will be to work with your doctor, or nurse practitioner, to explore the ways that you can treat the cause of the incontinence.
 Make sure your healthcare provider is aware that incontinence is affecting your romantic relationships and that you are interested in finding ways to treat the problem.
 This can be a difficult conversation so use the words you are most comfortable with and remember that your healthcare provider has heard about all of these problems before.
 The treatment of FI will depend largely on the cause.
 Your doctor or nurse practitioner may have some new suggestions for you once you have made him or her aware of your concerns.